 Welcome to E&TIM

-Now accepting applications for the 2015 E&TIM MS Program application deadline, August 31st, 2014.
+Now accepting applications for the 2015 E&TIM MS Program application deadlines, August 31st, and September 30th, 2014.

 Carnegie Mellon University invites engineering and other technical professionals to earn a one-year, interdisciplinary MS degree in Engineering and Technology Innovation Management (E&TIM).